The Singles, Volume II: 1960–1963

 The Singles, Volume II: 1960–1963 is the second compilation in a series of releases by Hip-O Select Records compiling the singles of James Brown.
 This compilation features all 7" single releases, including re-issues and cancelled singles.
 Many of the songs in this collection feature backing vocals by his singing group, The Famous Flames.
+It was the first release by James Brown after his death on December 25, 2006.